Breastfeeding 101: Why Is Breast Milk Best?

 Breastfeeding vs. Formula Feeding

-Choosing between breastfeeding and formula for your baby can be one of the most difficult decision postpartum.
+Choosing between breastfeeding and formula for your baby can be one of the most difficult decisions postpartum.
 You want to make a very informed decision about this topic that is inundated by opinions.
 What is really the benefit of breastfeeding?
 Is there any?

 A big decision new moms must make for their little one’s nutrition is breast vs. formula.
 Some people can be uncomfortable around women while they are breastfeeding.
 However, if you pull out a bottle of formula, there are those who may criticize you for not feeding your baby what they might consider “nature’s perfect food” — breast milk.